How to put on a condom is not exactly a puzzling process, mostly because rubbers are rather simple when it comes to inventions.

 Can You Flush Your Used Condom?

-You should never flush prophylactics down the toilet and here is why.
+You should never flush prophylactics down the toilet.
 It could potentially clog the sewage system.
 The condom’s material doesn’t dissolve the way toilet paper or human excrements do.

 Should you wash after having sex?